pvahanian/ToyRobotv2/README.md

 # Toy Robot Simulator</br>

 # Why take 2?</br>
 Take 1 worked.
 The code?
-Ugly, uroganized and not DRY.
+Ugly, unorganized and not DRY.
 We're taking a second go to see how much we can improve! </br>
 Find take 1 here: https://github.com/willwearing/toy-robot</br>

 # Description:</br>